Lyrositor/TF2-Scripts/README.md

 * **Spy-Checking Lines:** sends a team message notifying players about an exposed spy (e.g. "Pyro is Spy.").
 * **Suicide Explosion:** makes you explode at the touch of a button.
 * **Viewmodel Toggling:** toggles display of the active weapon at the press of the `Delete` key.
 * **Engineer: Building Bindings:** binds keys 6 through 9 to the Engineer's buildings, automatically destroying any existing buildings when pressed.
-You can also disable the PDA numeric keys.
+You can also disable the PDA numeric keys; doing so will shift the building bindings from 6-9 to 4-7.
 * **Soldier: Rocket Jump:** a simple rocket jump script bound to MOUSE3.
 Does not provide optimal jump, but is a reliable way to rocket jump.
 Aim the rocket launcher at the ground before clicking.
 * **Spy: Taunt:** automatically un-disguises the Spy before performing a taunt.
 If pressing G once doesn't work for you, always quickly press G twice.
 * **Spy: Disguise Bindings:** binds key 5 through 9 to some of the Spy's disguises.